sebastiencaille/sky-lib/README.md

 **Business oriented test concept**

-The key to write business oriented test cases is to have an adapted test api The concept is to have
+The key to write business oriented test cases is to have an adapted test api The idea is to have
 * Actors, each actor having a Role
 * Role contains Actions
 * Actions are made of
   * an action
-  * a navigation operation
+  * a selection operation (a Selector, to select the action's target)
   * the action parameters (usually one, maybe two)
-* Factories to creation navigation operations and action parameters
+* Factories to create business oriented selection operations and action parameters

 Example